contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Email: [research@ChurchofJesusChrist.org](mailto:research@churchofjesuschrist.org)

-### 38.8.37 Respecting Local Restrictions for Sharing the Gospel
+### 38.8.38 Respecting Local Restrictions for Sharing the Gospel

 The Church works to fulfill Jesus Christ’s commandment to take the gospel to all the world (see [Matthew 28:19](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/28.19?lang=eng#p19)).
 Missionaries serve only in countries where they are officially recognized and welcomed by local governments.

 The Church and its members respect all laws and requirements with regard to missionary efforts.
 For example, in some parts of the world, missionaries are sent only to serve humanitarian or other specialized missions.
 Those missionaries do not proselytize.
 The Church does not send missionaries to some countries.

-### 38.8.38 Safety in Church Welfare Operations
+### 38.8.39 Safety in Church Welfare and Self-Reliance Operations

-Many Church welfare operations have equipment and machinery that can cause injury if it is not used properly.
-Agent stake operating committees and managers of welfare operations should ensure the safety of employees and volunteers.
+Many Church welfare and self-reliance operations have equipment and machinery that can cause injury if it is not used properly.
+Agent stake presidents (or those they assign) and managers of these operations should ensure the safety of employees and volunteers.

 Workers should be instructed regularly in safety practices.
-The work environment should be inspected periodically, with health and safety hazards corrected.
+The work environment should be inspected periodically.
+Health and safety hazards should be corrected.
 Adequate supervision should always be provided to ensure that workers follow instructions, use tools and equipment properly, and avoid hazardous behavior.

-Normally those who work at welfare operations should be 16 or older.
-Those who operate equipment should be mature, adequately trained, and experienced in using the equipment.
+Normally those who work at these operations should be age 16 or older.
+Those who operate equipment should be mature, adequately trained, and experienced in using it.
 Only adults may operate power equipment.

-The operations manager reports accidents to Welfare Services (1-801-240-3001 or 1-800-453-3860, extension 2-3001) and the Risk Management Division at Church headquarters (see [35.3.6](https://www.churchofjesuschrist.org/study/manual/general-handbook/35-physical-facilities?lang=eng¶=title_number18-p39#title_number18) for contact information).
+If an accident occurs, the operations manager reports it to the following:

+* Welfare and Self-Reliance Services: 1-801-240-3001 or 1-800-453-3860, extension 2-3001
+* Risk Management Division at Church headquarters (see [35.3.6](https://www.churchofjesuschrist.org/study/manual/general-handbook/35-physical-facilities?lang=eng¶=title_number18-p39#title_number18) for contact information)
-### 38.8.39 Satellite and Video Equipment

-Church satellite and video equipment may be used only for noncommercial, Church-related purposes as authorized by the stake presidency or bishopric.
-This equipment may not be used to record television, cable, or satellite programs that are not sponsored by the Church.
-Nor may Church satellite equipment be used to view non-Church programs.
-Members may not direct the antenna from one satellite or transponder to another without authorization from Church headquarters.

-Only people who are trained to operate the equipment may do so.
-Youth may help operate it only if they are supervised.

-All equipment is to be locked securely when not in use.
-It may not be removed from the building for home or personal use.

 ### 38.8.40 Seeking Information from Reliable Sources

 In today’s world, information is easy to access and share.
 This can be a great blessing for those seeking to be educated and informed.
 However, many sources of information are unreliable and do not edify.
 Some sources seek to promote anger, contention, fear, or baseless conspiracy theories (see [3 Nephi 11:30](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/11.30?lang=eng#p30); [Mosiah 2:32](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.32?lang=eng#p32)).
 Therefore, it is important that Church members be wise as they seek truth.